Have a read on below at some quick stats and facts on the Dallas Stars to get you started:

 Will the Dallas Stars make the playoffs this year?

-It is not known if the Dallas Stars will make the playoffs this year, however, last year they finished 3rd in the Central Division, and 5th in the Western Conference.
-The Dallas Stars won the Western Conference playoffs, before losing in the 6 games to Tampa Bay Lightning in the Stanley Cup Final (4-2).
+It is not known if the Dallas Stars will make the playoffs this year, however, last year they finished 5th in the Central Division, and 17th in the NHL overall.

 Will the Dallas Stars get the 1st pick in the NHL draft?